parmentelat/apssh/README.md

 * brewing something like `appush` and `appull` sounds pretty straightforward, and could turn out most useful; some day probably
 * current output system can only properly handle commands output that are **text-based**; if your remote command produces binary data instead, you must redirect its output on the remote system, and fetch the results later on; note that the binary command `apssh` has no option for doing that, but the library has 2 objects `Pull` and `Push` for doing this in a more elaborate scenario (see README-jobs.md).
 * better tests coverage would not hurt !?!
-* probably a lot more features are required for more advanced usages..
-Please send suggestions to *thierry dot parmentelat at inria.fr*
+* probably a lot more features are required for more advanced usages, feel free to fill in issues at <https://github.com/parmentelat/apssh>.